Submissions to Patrycja Humienik’s Guest Edited Folio “On Devotion” Open November 1 – November 16.

 You may submit up to 3 poems (maximum of 8 pages).
 If you currently have an open submission in our general submission queue, you are welcome to submit a separate submission to this themed call.

-Submissions should be typed in Times New Roman, 12pt font, double-spaced, and include a cover page with the poet’s name, contact information, and title of the poem.
+Submissions should be typed in a serif font (Times New Roman, Garamond, etc.), 12pt font, and include a cover letter with the poet’s name, contact information, and titles of the poems.

-- Include all poems in 1 single document and please only submit once.
+- Include all poems in 1 single document and please only submit once per submission call.

 - Include the titles of all poems in your cover letter (bullet points or numbers are easiest).